egonw/SARS-CoV-2-Queries/docs/intro.md

 ## Adding missing topic annotation

-As will be clear when reading this booklet, a lot of queries take advantage of work by other, of the Wikidata:WikiProject COVID-19, of Wikicite, and the selflessless efforts by many people around the world.
+As will be clear when reading this booklet, a lot of queries take advantage of work by other, of the Wikidata:WikiProject COVID-19, of Wikicite, and the selflessness efforts by many people around the world.
 Because Wikidata is an open database, everyone can contribute, and one of the easiest ways to contribute, is annotate articles in Wikidata with 'main subjects'.
 The content of the Literature chapter very much depends on this.
 If you want to help, get a Wikidata account, browse